Agency workers, typically, register with either an employment agency or an employment business.

 The Agency Worker Regulations 2010

-Since the introduction of the Agency Worker Regulations 2010, agency workers have been guaranteed various rights in respect of their terms and conditions, including:
+Since the introduction of the Agency Worker Regulations 2010, agency workers supplied by an employment business to an end hirer have been guaranteed various rights in respect of their terms and conditions, including:

 - After a period of 12 continuous weeks with a hirer organisation in the same role, the right to the same pay and other basic working and employment conditions as an equivalent permanent staff member.